 At this time we are only collecting stories from people who have made a suicide attempt themselves and now want to go on living.
 However, we recognize that a death from suicide touches the lives of many, and that suicide survivors may want to tell their stories to help people understand how deeply losing someone they love to suicide has affected their life.
 In the future, we may collect stories from people who have lost a loved one to suicide.
 Please check back later.

 We welcome submissions received through the mail.
-Please look at the Submit Your Story pages and print out the consent.
 Sign the consent form with your name.
 Enclose your signed consent with the material you send to us by mail.
 We will keep the signed consents in a confidential file in a locked hospital office.
 Material mailed to us cannot be returned.

 If you wish to mail your submission, send it to: